 Medications such as clonidine can help with codeine withdrawal signs like insomnia.
-These can be prescribed by a doctor at a rehab facility.
+A doctor can prescribe these at a rehab facility.
 If a patient is dealing with mental health issues such as depression during codeine withdrawal, a comprehensive treatment center can help treat these issues along with codeine dependence.

 Codeine Withdrawal Timeline

 How long withdrawal from codeine lasts may be slightly different for different people.
-It often begins within 8-24 hours after last use and persists for 4-10 days.
+It often begins within 12 hours after the last use and persists for up to five days.
 Additionally, not all physical or psychological signs may appear at the same time, with some manifesting earlier and some later after a person takes their last dose.

 Codeine withdrawal symptoms follow a general timeline:

-If someone is struggling with how to get through codeine withdrawal, they can contact The Recovery Village Palm Beach to learn more about treatment and detox options.
+If someone is struggling to get through codeine withdrawal, contact The Recovery Village at Baptist Health to learn more about treatment and medical detox options.
 Getting medical help makes the process safer and more comfortable.

 Factors Impacting Codeine Withdrawal

-Research tells us that addiction affects different people in different ways.
-For example, genetics can affect which symptoms people experience and how severe those symptoms are.
+Research tells us that addiction affects different people differently.
+For example, genetics can affect which symptoms people experience and how severe they are.

 Other factors that might affect the severity of a person’s withdrawal experience include:

-These factors can affect a person’s experience with both physical withdrawal as well as psychological cravings once they have detoxed.
+These factors can affect a person’s experience with physical withdrawal and psychological cravings once they have detoxed.

 Environmental cues can play a big role in fighting substance use disorder.
 If a person struggling with addiction finds themselves in a certain place where they would typically use codeine or surrounded by people they used to use codeine with, they may experience cravings.
-Someone may also experience behavioral withdrawal, where they find themselves wanting to take codeine in stressful or unpleasant situations where they would previously have used the drug.
+People may also experience behavioral withdrawal, where they want to take codeine in stressful or unpleasant situations where they would previously have used the drug.
 Behavioral therapy and counseling can help people find different ways to cope with problems.

 Undergoing a codeine detox can be incredibly uncomfortable.
-Medical professionals don’t usually recommend going through a codeine detox at home, because the discomfort often leads people to relapse.
-There are several options that patients can choose when they are ready to begin a codeine detox:
+Medical professionals don’t usually recommend going through a codeine detox at home because the discomfort often leads people to relapse.
+Several options patients can choose when they are ready to begin a codeine detox include:

 This is the safest and most comfortable option for people going through withdrawal.
-Inpatient detox involves living at a treatment center 24 hours a day, where medical professionals can monitor symptoms and immediately address any health issues that arise.
+Inpatient detox involves living at a treatment center 24 hours a day, where medical professionals can monitor symptoms and immediately address any health issues.

 Finding a Detox Center

-It is important for people with substance use disorders to find a facility that they can trust that can help them through the detox phase.
-Physical and psychological symptoms may be so strong that a patient can’t stop themselves from using again in order to make the symptoms go away.
+It is important for people with substance use disorders to find a facility they can trust to help them through the detox phase.
+Physical and psychological symptoms may be so strong that a patient can’t stop themselves from using again to make the symptoms disappear.
 Enlisting medical professionals helps make the withdrawal process smoother, safer and more likely to be successful.

-People looking for detox centers should make sure that the facility is able to offer medical treatment to help ease symptoms and cravings.
-They should also look for a treatment center that offers behavioral therapy and counseling in order to increase their long-term success and help make relapses less likely.
-Finally, detox centers should be able to evaluate patients for co-occurring mental health disorders and be prepared to offer treatment for those issues while a patient is going through detox.
+People looking for medical detox centers should ensure that the facility can offer medical treatment to help ease symptoms and cravings.
+They should also look for a treatment center that offers behavioral therapy and counseling to increase their long-term success and help make relapses less likely.
+Finally, medical detox centers should be able to evaluate patients for co-occurring mental health disorders and be prepared to offer treatment for those issues while a patient is undergoing medical detox.

 Codeine Addiction Recovery

-Going through detox is the first step to recovery, but it is not the only step needed.
+Detox is the first stage of recovery but is not the only step needed.
 People who go through detox but don’t pursue any other treatment are more likely to keep abusing a drug.
-A long-term treatment plan is needed in order to recover from addiction.
+A long-term treatment plan is needed to recover from addiction.

 If a codeine user stops or tries to stop using the drug and their body’s tolerance to codeine begins to decrease, and then they take a high dose of codeine, they may experience an overdose.
 This risk is why it’s so important to seek professional help when you’re ready to detox from codeine and begin your recovery.

-Fighting a codeine addiction is difficult, but recovery is possible, especially when you have the necessary tools and support that a professional medical staff provides.
+Fighting a codeine addiction is difficult, but recovery is possible, especially with the necessary tools and support from a professional medical staff.